 We were able to get around Banksa Bystrica without a car, but it would make getting to some of the areas outside of town a lot easier.
 There are places, especially hiking and skiing trails that cannot be reached without a car.

-We originally planned to rent a car for one or two days and visit the hard to reach places.
+We originally planned to rent a car for one or two days and visit the hard-to-reach places.
 Then, Henry hurt his knee and we had to adjust some of our plans, but I still think that would be a good way to combine Slovakia’s public transportation with a private car rental to get the most out of your trip.

 Using the ridesharing app Bolt worked out well for us.
 It’s pretty inexpensive, especially when you consider the cost of four people.
 There is the added benefit of not having to speak the language to use it – you just put in the address of where you want to go and someone picks you up and takes you there (I am sure you are familiar with this concept :).

 We took a Bolt to Donovaly Ski Area and then the bus back (you can’t call a Bolt from there).
 The boys and I took a Bolt to Hronsek and took the train back.
-And Anders and I used Bolt both directions when visiting Špania Dolina.
+And Anders and I used Bolt in both directions when visiting Špania Dolina.

 To find the train and bus schedule anywhere in Slovakia go here.

 Where to Stay in Banská Bystrica

 While I cannot recommend the specific vacation rental we stayed in — it was not a great situation — but, renting a house or apartment can be a good solution if you want to be able to cook some meals or have more space for downtime.
 Check here for vacation rentals in Banská Bystrica.